RobLui/Restaumator/README.md

 # Restaumator

-Restaurant automator

-Simplify someone who's working in the horeca industry by automatisating the way people drink/eat/want to pay

-By example:
+## = [Restaurant automator]

+Automate the process of being served in a restaurant, instead of having to call a waiter, waiters will get notifications as soon as you run out of liquids.

+Example:

 Someone has to wait for the bill, untill a waiter sees or hears them.
 With our project we want to change the way you have to wait for something.
 Every second less spend waiting is one won.

-Creators:
-	Alessandro Aussems
-	Robbert Luit
+Creators: Alessandro Aussems Robbert Luit